Coronation Street: 2000s

-In July 2002, Gail married Richard Hillman (Brian Capron), a recently introduced financial advisor who had already left Duggie Ferguson (John Bowe) to die after he fell down a set of ladders during an argument, and murdered his ex-wife Patricia (Annabelle Apsion), before going on to kill neighbour Maxine Peacock (Tracy Shaw); and attempt to kill both his mother-in-law Audrey Roberts (Sue Nicholls) and her longtime friend, Emily Bishop (Eileen Derbyshire), for financial gain due to his mounting debts.
-After confessing his crimes to Gail in a double episode two-hander in February 2003, Hillman left the street for two weeks before returning with the intent of killing himself as well as Gail, her children Sarah and David (Jack P. Shepherd), and granddaughter Bethany, before driving them into a canal – though the Platt family survived whilst Richard drowned.
-This came just months after Sarah had survived serious injuries after being passenger in a stolen car which crashed.
-The storyline received wide press attention, and viewing figures peaked at 19.4 million, with Hillman dubbed a "serial killer" by the media.
+In July 2002, Gail Platt married Richard Hillman (Brian Capron), a financial advisor who had left Duggie Ferguson (John Bowe) to die after a fall during an argument, murdered his ex-wife Patricia (Annabelle Apsion), and later killed their neighbour Maxine Peacock (Tracy Shaw).
+He also attempted to kill his mother-in-law, Audrey Roberts (Sue Nicholls), and longtime family friend, Emily Bishop (Eileen Derbyshire), all for financial gain as his debts mounted.
+Hillman confessed his crimes to Gail in a two-hander episode in February 2003 before returning weeks later with the intention of killing Gail, her children Sarah and David (Jack P. Shepherd), and granddaughter Bethany by driving them into a canal.
+While the Platt family survived, Hillman drowned.
+This storyline received widespread media attention, with viewing figures peaking at 19.4 million.

 Todd Grimshaw (Bruno Langley) became Corrie's first regular homosexual character.
 In 2003, another gay male character was introduced, Sean Tully (Antony Cotton).
 The bigamy of Peter Barlow (Chris Gascoyne) and his addiction to alcohol, later in the decade, Maya Sharma's (Sasha Behar) revenge on former lover Dev Alahan (Jimmi Harkishin), Charlie Stubbs's (Bill Ward) psychological abuse of Shelley Unwin (Sally Lindsay), and the deaths of Mike Baldwin (Johnny Briggs), Vera Duckworth (Liz Dawn) and Fred Elliott (John Savident).
 In 2007, Tracy Barlow (Kate Ford) murdered Charlie Stubbs and claiming it was self-defence; the audience during this storyline peaked at 13.3 million.
 At the 2007 British Soap Awards, it won Best Storyline, and Ford was voted Best Actress for her portrayal.

 In July 2007, after 34 years in the role of Vera Duckworth, Liz Dawn left the show due to ill health.
 After conversation between Dawn and producers Kieran Roberts and Steve Frost, the decision was made to kill Vera off.